Fourier transform: Zero frequency component

-The integral of $f$ over its domain is known as the average value or DC bias of the function.
+The integral of $f$ over its domain is the total mass or DC bias of the function.

 Uniform continuity and the Riemann–Lebesgue lemma

 The rectangular function is Lebesgue integrable.

 The sinc function, which is the Fourier transform of the rectangular function, is bounded and continuous, but not Lebesgue integrable.

 The Fourier transform may be defined in some cases for non-integrable functions, but the Fourier transforms of integrable functions have several strong properties.